-- Make sure the hull plug is in place. - Place a line on the bow and stern cleats to be at the dock ready. - Have fenders out and on the proper side. - Raise the engine so it will not be damaged during launching. - Remove any tie-down straps. - If someone is with you, hand them the free end of the bow line and have them follow the trailer as you enter the ramp. - Back the boat into the water until it barely floats.
+- Make sure the hull plug is in place. - Place a line on the bow and stern cleats to be at the dock ready. - Have fenders out and on the proper side. - Raise the engine so it will not be damaged during launching. - Make sure the battery switch is in one of the "on" positions, and the boat key is in the ignition. - Remove any tie-down straps. - If someone is with you, hand them the free end of the bow line and have them follow the trailer as you enter the ramp. - Back the boat into the water until it barely floats.
 Remove the winch line.
 The boat should now come free with a gentle tug on the bow line. - Lower the engine, pump the fuel bulb until firm and crank the engine. - Let it idle for a few minutes to warm up before getting under way.

-8.10 Retrieving Your Boat
+9.10 Retrieving Your Boat